arangodb/arangodb-java-driver/tutorial/Tutorial.md

 Some details you should know about the code:

-- `getDocument()` returns the stored document as instance of `com.fasterxml.jackson.databind.JsonNode`.
+- The `getDocument()` method returns the stored document as instance of `com.fasterxml.jackson.databind.JsonNode`.

-## Creating a document from JSON String
+### Create a document from JSON String

-Documents can also be created from raw JSON strings:
+You can also create a document from raw JSON string:

 ```java
 System.out.println("Creating a document from JSON String...");